Table of Contents

 - Secondary directories can get further authorization groups.

 9. Result control

-After successfully generating the “Green Meadow” through migRaven, the result should be verified.
-This is easily possible when one generates a new project with the newly created directory tree.
+After successfully generating the "Green Meadow" through migRaven, the result should be verified.
+This is just possible when one generates a new project with the newly created directory tree.

-10. Export the relevant data and import in your IDM (for example FIM, Varonis, Omada)
+10. Export the relevant data and import to your IDM (for example FIM, Varonis, Omada)